simecek/dspracticum2024/HOMEWORKS.md

 # Homeworks

-Some homeworks were exceptional and I want to share them with you.
+Some students' homeworks were exceptional and I want to share them with their consent as inspiration for future students.

 ## Assignment 02: Image datasets